It’s December, one of the most wonderful times of the year and one of the arguably best times of year to look for a job.

-The moral of the story, as you can probably tell by this point, is that it pays to continue your search well into and throughout the entire month of December.
+The moral of the story is that it pays to continue your search well into and throughout the entire month of December.
 Employers are definitely hiring during this time, and you can easily miss out by giving up.

 You can’t force something that just isn’t right.
-That goes for many things in life, and jobs are no different.
 If you find a job in December, but it doesn’t feel right or just isn’t a fit for some reason, it’s OK to decline the offer and hold out until the new year.

 Finding a job or transitioning to a new job can be a difficult thing.
-Searching for a job is never (except maybe in the oddest of cases) an enjoyable activity.
-If you ignore the potential to find a job in December, your job search process may end up dragging out much longer than you’d hoped.
-So why not continue the search through December.
-There are lots of opportunities, and you don’t want to let the perfect job slip away because you believe the hype about winter month hiring, do you?
+Searching for a job is never truly an enjoyable activity, but if you ignore the potential to find a job in December, your job search process may end up dragging out much longer than you’d hoped.
+So why not continue the search through December?
+There are lots of opportunities, and you don’t want to let the perfect job slip away because you believe the hype about winter-month hiring.

 Is your resume ready for the new year?
 Not sure?
 Figure out with a free, objective resume critique today!